amirr0r/notes/Infosec/Pwn/notes.md

 > Alternative C library implementations exist such as `musl` or `uclibc`

-On an average Linux distro, is it possible to find a process that doesn't map a GLIBC shared object into memory.
+On an average Linux distro, it is impossible to find a process that doesn't map a GLIBC shared object into memory, doesn't it?

 Command | Description                                                          |
 --------|----------------------------------------------------------------------|